big-data-europe/docker-kafka/README.md

 To start Kafka Docker image on Marathon:

-* Create a Marathon Application Setup in json like the one below and store it in a file (e.g. marathon-kafka.json)
+* Create a Marathon Application Setup in json like the one below, store it in a file (e.g. marathon-kafka.json) and post it to Marathon's v2/app endpoint.

  ```json
  {